- April 25, 2023

-- Jed Strong
+- Strong Law

 - Vehicle Accidents

-If you are a victim of an injury accident that another party caused, you may wonder how long you have to sue after an accident.
-To seek compensation after a crash, you have up to three years to start the process of filing a lawsuit, according to Washington state Statute 4.16.080.
-This simply means that you have up to three years to file the paperwork required to initiate the lawsuit, and it has nothing to do with the amount of time you are given to file/solve/settle a lawsuit of this nature.
+If so, you may wonder how long you have to sue after the accident.
+To seek compensation for your injuries after a car crash, you have three years to file a lawsuit, according to Washington state Statute 4.16.080.
+Note that the three-year deadline refers to the time you are given to begin to initiate the lawsuit, and it has nothing to do with the amount of time you are given to file/solve/settle a lawsuit of this nature.

-Why Is There a Statute of Limitations at All?
+Why Is There a Statute of Limitations?

-State lawmakers set the statute of limitations with the idea that any injuries for the victim should show up within this amount of time.
-Without a statute of limitations, someone might try to blame a new injury on an accident that occurred several years earlier.
-Placing a time limit on the ability to file new lawsuits after injury accidents protects defendants from fraudulent lawsuits several years down the road.
+State lawmakers define a statute of limitations to provide some protection for the defendants against a potential lawsuit decades after the incident.
+Placing a time limit on the ability to file new lawsuits after injury accidents protects defendants from fraudulent lawsuits several years after the event.

 How Long Does It Take to Settle a Car Accident Lawsuit?

-Helping You Receive the Best Possible Settlement As Quickly As Possible
+Helping You Receive the Best Possible Settlement as Quickly as Possible

 How Long After a Car Accident Can You File a Claim?